1. Blue Derby

 There are no shops on the island and no cars.
 The only traffic you might encounter is a wandering wombat or hopping kangaroo.
 Oh, and you may get a bossy honk from a Cape Barren Goose if you don’t follow the island road rules – so give way to wildlife.
 Stay on the island overnight at Darlington Probation Station, a UNESCO World Heritage-listed site rich with Australian convict history.
 A short ride from Darlington will take you to the Painted Cliffs.
 Explore the island by e-bike with Tas E-Bike Adventures.

-Here’s a map [PDF 1.6MB] of the locations of mountain bike trails in Tasmania.
+Here’s a handy map [PDF 1.6MB] showing the locations Tasmania’s mountain bike trails.